MobileSheets

 I am unable to connect my tablet to my PC.

 Verify that both your tablet and PC are connected to the same network.
-If problems persist, disconnect and reconnect both the tablet and pc before reattempting to connect.
-If you are still unable to connect, your router may be blocking either the multicast traffic that is used by the PC to identify the tablet, or the TCP/IP connection that directly connects the tablet to the PC.
+If problems persist, disconnect both the tablet and pc before reattempting to connect.
+Then, ensure that you toggle your tablet wifi off, and then back on again.
+If you are still unable to connect, you may have a firewall that is blocking either the multicast traffic that is used by the PC to identify the tablet, or the TCP/IP connection that directly connects the tablet to the PC.
+If you have a firewall (often included in virus scanner software), you have to allow ports 16568 and 16569 for MobileSheets.

 The page slider is sluggish while change pages